lunacookies/vim-colors-xcode/README.md

-# ⚠️ this color scheme is no longer maintained
+# ⚠️ This color scheme is no longer actively maintained.
+If you have the time and interest to maintain this, please email me!

+---

 <h1 align="center">vim-colors-xcode</h1>